-Belted Galloway Cattle
+Belted Galloway & Mashona Cattle

 Goat meat has less cholesterol than chicken.
 The meat is mild, more like chicken or fine pork than beef or venison.
 I use the ground meat just like I do ground beef or pork.
 I have found a spice, Tzar Dust Memories, sold by Penzey’s Spice that is superb on the goat meat.
 The stew meat or ground meat is excellent seasoned with Sweet Curry, which is mild, not hot like regular Curry, and served over rice.
 Our goats are processed at a USDA inspected facility just like the beef or pork.
 Ground or pieces are usually in one pound packages but can be packaged as desired.
-Sorry, but I can’t sell individual pieces.
+Sorry, but I can’t sell individual pieces, only in bulk.
 The meat can be custom cut if you desire specific cuts.
 All processing is done by special order.